Sanqui/discard/README.md

 I don't know who needs to hear this, but I'll give a brief history lesson.
 We used to own our data, now everything's in the cloud.
 It used to be that chat clients had a valuable feature called *logging*.
 Every message that you sent or received would be forever etched into a file on your disk, free to browse offline and search through in the future.
 It's no longer like that.
 We're supposed to appreciate the fulltext, fuzzy search we get from Discord, but something is lost.
 The chat history is locked in this silo with no download option.
 People can even delete their messages in front of your eyes—or while you're not looking!
 This is not reasonable.
 You deserve to trust your memory.

 At [Archive Team](https://archiveteam.org/), we're working tirelessly to preserve websites at risk.
 With this project I'm turning my attention to archiving Discord servers.
 This is important because **our history matters**.
-Closed services like Discord and Telegram have gone on to displace traditional services like message boards and even what used to be homepages.
+Closed services like Discord and Telegram have gone on to displace traditional services like message boards and even what used to be personal homepages.
 Want to download my fan game?
 Why don't you join my Discord?
 The invite link is public, and once you join, all history is there for you to read.
 Yet you can't **discover** content from the server by search.
 Private, or public?
 Discord's status is *deep web*, as chats are unable to be indexed by conventional search engines and archival tools, even if invites are posted publicly.

 I'm taking a stance: if a Discord server has a public invite, you have the right to archive it.
 Let's make that happen.